 Support For Family & Friends

-Being a friend, partner, or family member of a woman or trans person who has experienced sexual trauma can be confusing and upsetting.
+Being a friend, partner, or family member of a woman, Trans, Two-Spirit, or Gender Non-Conforming survivor who has experienced sexual trauma can be confusing and upsetting.
 We provide support and information to help you understand some of the related issues that have an impact on you and your relationship and offer ways in which you as a partner or ally can help.

 Counselling for Youth